MrRooni/homekitbuilds/_posts/2021-05-08-ecobee4-smartthermostat-with-voice-control.md

 ## Wrapping It Up

-I would definitely buy another ecobee thermostat if it came down to it.
-It’s a solid thermostat does its job well.
-Beyond that it has some really sensible and economical features like eco+ and smart home & away. ecobee (the company) is always looking for ways to improve its products and regularly pushes out updates.
+I would definitely buy another ecobee thermostat if I needed to, and I would recommend it to others as well.
+It’s a solid thermostat that does its job well.
+Beyond that it has some really sensible and economical features like eco+ and smart home & away that help the environment and save me money.
+Lastly, ecobee (the company) is always looking for ways to improve its products and regularly pushes out updates that make this smart thermostat even smarter.

 ## Further Reading